Join us for Prayer & Fasting

 What to Expect...

 We encourage you to seek the Lord in prayer and let your decisions about your biblical fasting come from Him.
 Ask the Lord to show you areas to target during your time of fasting and prayer.
-We believe that, as we pray and seek God, and give Him our best at the first of the year, He will bless our ENTIRE year (Matthew 6:33) – remember to always keep HIM FIRST!
+We believe that, as we pray and seek God, and give Him our best, He will bless our ENTIRE year (Matthew 6:33) – remember to always keep HIM FIRST!

 “When you fast, do not look somber as the hypocrites do, for they disfigure their faces to show men they are fasting.
 I tell you the truth, they have received their reward in full.
 But when you fast, put oil on your head and wash your face, so that it will not be obvious to men that you are fasting, but only to your Father, who is unseen: and your Father, who sees what is done in secret, will reward in you.” — Matthew 6:16-18 (NIV)